fugo-app/site/src/content/docs/api/query.md

 /api/query/{agent_name}?{query}
 ```

-- `agent_name`: The name of the agent to query logs from (same as yaml file with agent configuration).
+- `agent_name`: The name of the agent to query logs from.

 ## Query Parameters